gro-ove/js-ext/README.md

-**Js-Ext** is another preprocessor, which adds syntactic sugar to the regular JavaScript.
+**Js-Ext** (BSD license) is another preprocessor, which adds syntactic sugar to the regular JavaScript.
 It has some cool features like macros or classes, some of them are described below.

 **Js-Ext** written in Js-Ext and runs on [Node.js](http://nodejs.org/).